 As a new Amazon Echo owner, there is a bit of a learning curve when it comes to some of the little nuances.
 You’ll notice the light ring at the top of your Alexa from the very first time you set it up.
-As you begin using it, you’ll notice it turning several colors including green, yellow, red, orange and blue.
+You may notice it start to flash yellow.
+As you begin using it, you’ll notice it turning several colors including green, red, orange and blue also.

 So, why is Alexa flashing yellow?